 Here’s your complete 1-day itinerary for your first time in Lima, Perú!

 Even though you’re only spending one day in Lima, it’s important to choose where you stay wisely.

-Each time we’ve spent one day in Lima, we’ve booked a suite at the Dazzler Lima and we cannot recommend this hotel enough!
-It’s affordable, clean, centrally located, has a very friendly and accommodating staff, and even has an amazing rooftop pool!
+Each time I’ve spent one day in Lima, I’ve booked a suite at the Dazzler Lima and I cannot recommend this hotel enough!
+It’s affordable, clean, centrally located, the hotel staff is super friendly and accommodating, and there’s even a rooftop pool!

 The Best Things to Do in Lima in One Day